This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 Though a SpaceX IPO would surely raise billions, its goal to colonize Mars would unlikely appeal to investors because it would be a cash drain.
 Investors want to receive profits through dividends or capital appreciation.

 Going to Mars will not be a business venture, at least not at first.
 It’s a humanitarian mission to hedge against Earth’s inevitable demise.

 What Elon Musk needs is a cash cow to fund his vision.
 Enter Starlink.

 Starlink has the potential to generate billions of dollars of revenue.
 Once the network of satellites is in place, revenues should outpace maintenance costs, generating significant profits.

 So why not keep Starlink with SpaceX?

-Spinning off Starlink to the public markets would provide a capital raising vehicle for Starlink to invest in growth.
+Spinning Starlink off to the public markets would provide a capital-raising vehicle for Starlink to invest in growth.
 As we’ve seen with Tesla, when the stock surges, the company can issue additional shares to raise extra capital.

-Not only could it raise significant money in a Starlink IPO, but SpaceX would also likely retain a large ownership percent of the new company in a tailored share class.
+Not only could it raise significant money in a Starlink IPO, but SpaceX would also likely retain a large ownership percentage of the new company in a tailored share class.
 As Starlink stock rises, SpaceX has an asset that grows in value, allowing it to sell shares or receive preferred payments.

 As of October 2020, Tesla generates $28 billion in annual revenue.
 The stock market cap is nearly $400 billion.
 If SpaceX could retain 50% or more of Starlink stock, it could raise hundreds of billions to pursue its primary objective.